Best road trips for amazing scenery

 2. Run rings around the Land of Fire and Ice

-No geology-based road trip list would be complete without mentioning Iceland, one of the world’s most active volcanic regions.
+No geology-based best road trips list would be complete without mentioning Iceland, one of the world’s most active volcanic regions.
 Three-quarters of the island is extinct volcanoes, active calderas, glaciers, lava fields and desert.
 No wonder Icelandic folklore is riddled with giants, trolls and elves.
 This landscape feels like another world.

 Encircling the island is the Ring Road.
 It’s 828 miles of deep-time gloriousness!
 You’ll need at least a week to see even half of what this incredible landscape has on show.
 As you drive, stop off to see Aldeyjarfoss waterfall, where water tumbles over black columnar basalt formed by volcanic eruptions around 9,500 years ago, the divergent tectonic processes of the Mid-Atlantic Ridge in Thingvellir National Park, and more geysers and hot springs than you can shake a divining rod at!